imdecoder/imdecoder.github.io/resume.md

 #### Agentbox CRM System

 Agentbox CRM System is a leading CRM system to the Australian real estate industry.
-System is built by PHP with procedure code.
-We moved to use Symonfy 2 framwork from the end of 2015 that make the code more reuseable, readable and efficiency.
+The system is built by PHP with procedure code.
+We moved to use Symfony 2 framework from the end of 2015 that make the code more reusable, readable and efficiency.

 Architecture:

-- Symonfy 2
+- Symfony 2
 - MySQL
 - LAMP
 - Composer